playbenny/benny_manual/docs/blockipedia.md

 - 8 drawbar harmonics + env + vca. uses non-linear summing borrowed from airwindows console, and a very gentle sine shaper on the output post env/vca, which all serves to give it a nice glued character that sits in a mix well, less a collection of digital sines than a single voice.

 ### voice.ks
-- Basic KS string model with selfmodulation and a -x^3 saturator in the feedback loop. ##positive values of 'highpass' are a onepole in the loop, negative values are a 2 pole highpass post-filter. in both cases pitch is relative to the string's current note pitch. ##selfmod is self-fm simulating a tanpura's curved bridge. negative values have a half-wave rectifier on this modulation.
+- Basic KS string model with selfmodulation and a -x^3 saturator in the feedback loop.

+- positive values of 'highpass' are a onepole in the loop, negative values are a 2 pole highpass post-filter. in both cases pitch is relative to the string's current note pitch.

+- selfmod is self-fm simulating a tanpura's curved bridge. negative values have a half-wave rectifier on this modulation.

+### voice.ks6
+- KS instrument with 6 strings in one voice.
+You can send pitches to them all individually, or each voice has a built in round-robin allocator around its first 4 strings.
+The strings all feed energy between themselves, giving the instrument a slightly more nuanced nature than the standard voice.KS, though it uses a little more cpu and lacks the opportunities for per-voice modulation.

+- Unusually for benny, because the each voice of this contains more voices of its own, to make the 'notes' input work with polyphony you'll need to connect your source of notes to the voice not the block.

 ### voice.modal
 - Simple voice made around a bank of resonators and a selection of model algorithms for setting the frequencies, amplitudes and bandwidths of those resonators.
 Works as a voice you can play with midi input but also as an effect, and can be used to model body resonances for physical modelling patches.